 - whether the cancer has spread to other parts of the body

 Invasive ductal carcinoma is described on a scale from stage I (the earliest stage) through stage IV (the most advanced stage).
-(To read more about how breast cancer is staged, you can visit our Staging section.)
+(To read more about how breast cancer is staged, you can visit our Stages of Breast Cancer page.)

 Based on a clinical exam and imaging studies, your doctor may have some sense as to whether the invasive ductal carcinoma cells have spread to the lymph nodes.
 However, your doctor will determine for sure whether any lymph nodes are involved at a later time by removing one or some of your lymph nodes for examination.